Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Results

-We also visualize the negligible trust window horizon for initial condition examples \figref{fig:t_series_1} and examples corresponding to a time-step in the wave-mixing regime \figref{fig:t_series_11}.
+Consistent with the two-time influence maps, the class-to-class transferability matrix in \autoref{fig:diag_VC} is strongly diagonal, indicating that gradient geometry is effectively class-locked: updates supported by one initial-condition family produce negligible response in the others.
+Furthermore, there is a near-total absence of inter-class influence [see \autoref{fig:horizon_VC}].

-The alignment of gradients across examples also affords conclusions about the data manifold sparsity: while all inputs to the network are intimately related as unique solutions to a shared equation of motion under different initial conditions, the data manifold learned by both our ViT and our UNet render these points well separated in the sense that their gradients don't meaningfully overlap unless the feature space distance between inputs is small \figref{fig:rkhs}.
+The degree of gradient alignment across examples also affords conclusions about the data manifold sparsity: while all inputs to the network are intimately related as unique solutions to a shared equation of motion under different initial conditions, both our ViTs and our UNets render inputs well separated in the sense that their gradients don't meaningfully overlap unless their feature space distance small [see \autoref{fig:rkhs_CE}], which implies limited generalization over dynamical structure away from nearby states.

-Such results challenge a fundamental assumption motivating the development of PDE foundation models, as it demonstrates that these models are prone to effectively treating different classes of PDE solutions as distinct, isolated learning tasks.
+Such results challenge a fundamental assumption motivating the development of PDE foundation models, as it demonstrates that these models are prone to effectively treating different flow fields as distinct, isolated learning tasks.
 That this happens even when said classes of solutions arise merely from different initial conditions to the same physical process underscores the need for inductive biases to be explicitly incorporated during model development.

-Even though our ViT outperformed our UNet on the in-distribution validation set \figref{fig:opt_curve}, its gradient structure is concerning.
-Indeed, our ViT shows a lower relative contribution to both the global mean and uniform background correlation components of the gradient overlap spectrum.
-It also displays greater variation beyond the isotropic level and a stronger tendency to decorrelate updates, even when gradients nominally align.
-These patterns suggest that our ViT relies on input-sensitive and class-specific representations, which reflects nonphysical fragmentation of the learned solution manifold.
-If the anti-symmetric contribution was significant, then one could expect a circulatory structure in those mini-batch gradients used for training.